 The leopard is the smallest of the four “big cats” in the genus Panthera; the other three are the tiger, lion and jaguar.
 Once distributed across southern Asia and Africa, from Korea to South Africa, the leopard’s range of distribution has decreased radically over time due to hunting and loss of habitat, and the leopard now chiefly occurs in sub-Saharan Africa.
 There are fragmented populations in Pakistan, India, Indochina, Malaysia, and China.
-Due to the loss of range and continual declines in population, the cat has been downgraded in Asiatic countries to “Near Threatened” species, also in Africa the situation of the leopard is getting more and more threatened, as they are being killed by farmers (conflicts over livestock), poachers, (trophee) hunters and often deadly injured in road accidents, snares, wires.
+Due to the loss of range and continual declines in population, the cat has been downgraded in Asiatic countries to “Vulnerable” species, also in Africa the situation of the leopard is getting more and more threatened, as they are being killed by farmers (conflicts over livestock), poachers, (trophee) hunters and often deadly injured in road accidents, snares, wires.
 This is why we, in Wild Cats World, now have started a huge leopard conservation project in South Africa.

 The leopard has relatively short legs and a long body, with a large skull.
 Physically, it most closely resembles the jaguar, although it is usually smaller and of slighter build.
 Its fur is marked with rosettes which lack internal spots, unlike those of the jaguar.
 Leopards that are melanistic, either completely black or very dark in coloration, are one of the big cats known colloquially as black panthers.
 This isn’t a different species.